mrbeskin/swapswapper/README.md

 It makes some assumptions:
 - you have an `/etc/fstab` file
-- you have a swap in `/etc/fstab` denoted by a UUID.
+- you have a swap partition listed in `/etc/fstab` denoted by a UUID.
 Something like this:
 ```
 # <device>                                <dir> <type> <options> <dump> <fsck>
 UUID=52dab1c1-0c6a-4f19-bdb7-d6e6617b26cf none  swap   defaults  0      0